BirdeeHub/ExampleKotlinPluginLoader/README.md

 PluginManager manages the instances and has the functions for opening and closing

+MyProgram calls functions from PluginManager, and prints output.

 side note:

 JByteCodeURLINFO.kt just gets class names in a jar.
 Top 45 lines of that file should be all you need.